 Peninsula School is a 501c3 nonprofit entity governed by a Board of Directors.
 The School is

-graced with a dedicated group of eighteen members of the Board of Directors who take their
+graced with a dedicated group of seventeen members of the Board of Directors who take their responsibilities seriously.

-A full Board includes five appointed members, two members elected by staff, and thirteen
+A full Board includes five appointed members, two members elected by staff, and ten

 members elected by the school community.
 Elections are held yearly with terms lasting four